boostercloud/booster/docs/README.md

 - [`nvm-windows`](https://github.com/coreybutler/nvm-windows) - Works with native Windows

 ##### Install Git
-Booster will initialize a Git repository when you create a new project, so it is required that you have it already installed it in your system.
+Booster will initialize a Git repository when you create a new project (unless you use the `--skipGit` flag), so it is required that you have it already installed in your system.

 ###### Ubuntu